SOCIAL ACTION MINISTRIES

 From the early days of the Civil Rights and farm worker movements, CHMs have followed their founder’s example to stand publicly against exploitation and injustice.

-- working to end hunger and thirst through programs like the Heifer Project and the Sister Water Project
+- Working to end hunger and thirst through programs like the Sister Water Project

 - Care of Earth